Andrew Hall: Teacher, Demonstrator, Woodworker, Woodturner ,Wood Hat Milliner and Bluesbowl Luthier

 After teaching apprentices Carpentry and Joinery for 20 years I decided to rekindle my love of woodturning and have been teaching and demonstrating since 2002.
 Specialising in making wood hats, Corinthian helmets and lateley musical instruments turned on the lathe called Bluesbowls .

 I also turn conventional bowls, natural edged vessels, platters boxes, and coloured sculptural work.

 When time allows I love to turn one off pieces of artistic woodturning and try and play my Bluesbolws.

 I supply a small amount of galleries with my work and manufacture bespoke woodturning made to the customer’s requirements.

-I teach and demonstrate in the UK, Germany, Belgium and Ireland.
+I demonstrate at shows in the UK, Ireland and Europe.